Summer Keown

 What does a rejection look like?

-Rejections come in many forms, but most of them are formulaic and will look something like this:
+Rejections come in many forms, but most of them are formulaic and from my experience, will include the following:

-Occasionally, you may get a little more.
+Occasionally, you may get a little more, and if you do, it’s important to latch onto those little snippets, and they can be wonderful moment of raw feedback.
 They may let you know that your piece was a strong contender, but that ultimately, it didn’t make the cut.
-Feedback like this is great, especially if they tell you they enjoyed your writing style and that, despite not accepting this particular submission, they hope you’ll send other work to them in the future.
+They may tell you they enjoyed your writing style and that, despite not accepting this particular submission, they hope you’ll send other work to them in the future.

 A kind rejection can feel like a victory when written well, but the real benefit is that it provides valuable feedback on what resonates with agents and publishers that you can use in future submissions.